Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 #### CLU prediction

-If your conversation was analyzed by CLU, it will include an intent:
+If your conversation was analyzed by a CLU application, it will include an intent and entities:

 ```C# Snippet:ConversationAnalysis_AnalyzeConversationOrchestrationPredictionConversation
 string respondingProjectName = orchestrationPrediction.TopIntent;